Board game enthusiast Jānis' TOP 10

 The Path to Carcosa campaign probably helped Arkham Horror: The Card Game reach the top of my chart.
 I'm currently halfway through the campaign and I like it better than Dunwich Legacy , and I can't wait to see what happens next.

-This co-op game has a perfect balance between game mechanics and story, as each scenario feels vastly different, yet feels like you're playing the game and making your own decisions, rather than just trying to follow a pre-paved path.
+This co-op game has a perfect balance between game mechanics and story, as each scenario feels vastly different, yet feels like you're playing the game and making your own decisions, rather than just trying to follow a pre-trodden path.
 It certainly helps that your choices, decisions, successes and failures affect future scenarios.
-As soon as you finish a particular batch, you have to write down certain things in your notebook depending on what was done.
+As soon as you have finished the particular batch, you have to write down certain things in your notebook depending on what was done.
 You know that it will somehow affect one of the scenarios later, but you never know how or who exactly.

 The game works best with two players, but it's also very good in solo and three or four player versions.